circlefin/malachite/specs/consensus/README.md

 > TODO: most timeouts can be cancelled when the associated conditions are not
 > any longer observed (round or height changed, round step changed).

+[^1]: This document adopts _process_ to refer to the active participants of the consensus algorithm, which can propose and vote for values.
+In the blockchain terminology, a _process_ would be a _validator_.
+In the specification both names are adopted and are equivalent.

 [pseudo-code]: ./pseudo-code.md